OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 ---------------
 POST ``/dataserver2/zapier/users/``

-If we go the invitation route, do all sites have appropriate templates in place for this?
-Going the other way (creating new users without a password) we'll need an updated template for new user creation that provides a link to set their initial password.
-If we use the password recovery mechanism currently in place, we may also want to use a different landing page that doesn't say "Reset Password".
+Create a new user with the given information.
+This will send an email to the newly created user with a link to finish setting up their account.
+A ``success`` param is required to use as the base url to provide for this purpose.
+This will need to be a page that submits the ``username`` and ``id`` provided as parameters in the link to the `/dataserver2/logon.reset.passcode` view.

 Request
 ~~~~~~~